jsiegenthaler/hueget/README.md

 UBxWZChHseyjeFwAkwgbdQ08x9XASWpanZZVg-mj
 ```

-# Controlling your Hue Lights with gethue
+# Controlling your Hue Lights with hueget
 Enter a URL (in the format shown below) into your browser and press Enter.
 Examples: